-The school employs two Family Support Workers, (FSW), who are available to talk to parents on an informal basis and offer support and guidance.
-They also offer support through family difficulties that affect students.
-The FSW's can also support on an individual basis with some children, offering therapeutic activities to help students to understand their own emotions.
+The school employs a Family Support Worker, (FSW), who is available to talk to parents on an informal basis and offer support and guidance.
+She also offers support through family difficulties that affect students.
+The FSW can also support on an individual basis with some children, offering therapeutic activities to help students to understand their own emotions.